Early Graduation/Early College Entry

-Students who plan to leave high school prior to completing a traditional four year high school program to enter a college degree program must be competitive for admission, present strong high school records on all courses taken to date, and demonstrate readiness for college.
-SAT subject examination results in areas such as mathematics, physics, biology, chemistry, and foreign languages can be submitted to show equivalent knowledge for courses not already completed in high school.
-If you will not have a high school diploma by the time of enrollment, you must present a high school equivalence diploma or certificate.
-Please see equivalency exams
+Students who plan to leave high school prior to completing a traditional four-year high school program to enter college must be competitive for admission, present strong high school records for all courses taken to date, and demonstrate readiness for college.
+SAT Subject Test examination results in areas such as mathematics, physics, biology, chemistry, and foreign languages can be submitted to show equivalent knowledge for courses not already completed in high school.
+If you will not have a high school diploma by the time of enrollment, you must present a high school equivalency diploma or certificate.
+Please see equivalency exams below.

 - SAT subject exams and/or AP exam results may be submitted to show education attained in required areas

 Submissions may mirror a traditional transcript format with columns for academic subjects, number of years of study for each subject, grades or level of achievement for each subject, and related texts on one page.
 An additional page may include a list of other books read.
 Many home-schooled students include a page with an overview of learning styles.

 Please include your full name and Rutgers University ID (RUID) on all attachments.
 The final transcript for enrolling students either should originate from an accredited home-school organization or be signed by the person responsible for your home-school education.